 New Hampshire Fish and Game has the authority to make unprepared hikers pay for the cost of their rescue.
 They’ve simply been waiting for the right opportunity, which these two adventurers may have provided.
 It was a cheap rescue, and it’s certainly hard to imagine anyone more unprepared for a winter overnight.

-This misadventure captured my attention because my sweetheart Marilyn and I, and our friends David and Susan had rented the very same Black Mountain Cabin ($20/night, ) for two nights, January 3 and 4, 2009.
+This misadventure captured my attention because four of us from EasternSlopes.com had rented the very same Black Mountain Cabin ($20/night) for two nights, January 3 and 4, 2009.
 That was just four days after the rescue.

 We’d already spent weeks gathering information, planning and debating every detail of our trip, the menu, and every item of clothing and gear, including big, well-fitted backpacks, a pulk (a sled with a rigid pulling harness that attaches to the waistbelt of a backpack for carrying even more gear), sleeping systems, stoves, pots, pans, lights, everything.
 Planning is part of the fun.